braidn/Knowledge-Repo/ReasonML.md

 * Arrays are very much like lists but, are mutable and faster at random access/writes.
 * The difference when defining them: `[|1, 2|]`
 * Accessing arrays is very much like JS: `myArr[0]` to get a specific item.
+* There are quite a few StdLib functions available on `Array`

 [cht]: https://reasonml.github.io/guide/javascript/syntax-cheatsheet